 - Fosfomycin at 3 gm every 10 days

-- Norfloxacin at 400 mg daily
+- Norfloxacin at 400 mg HS daily

 Differential Diagnosis

-- Painful bladder syndrome - diagnosis of exclusion.
-Dysuria, frequency, urgency, but no evidence of infection.
+- Painful bladder syndrome: (Diagnosis of exclusion.)
+Dysuria, frequency, urgency, but no evidence of infection

 Prognosis

-Most recurrent UTIs have no long-term sequelae, and patients recover fully.
-The mortality associated with acute uncomplicated cystitis in women is negligible.
-However, in terms of morbidity, each episode of UTI results in a loss of 1.2 days of attendance at class/work.
-Younger patients without preexisting comorbidities have the best prognosis.
-Some factors associated with a worse prognosis may include older age, recent urinary instrumentation, recent hospitalization or antibiotic therapy, preexisting diabetes mellitus, sickle cell anemia, or chronic renal disease.[47]
-UTIs occurring in the setting of certain anatomical abnormalities such as renal calculi, obstruction, hydronephrosis, colovesical fistula, neurogenic bladder, renal failure, or bladder exstrophy also have a worse prognosis.
+Factors associated with a worse prognosis may include older age, recent urinary instrumentation, recent hospitalization or antibiotic therapy, preexisting diabetes mellitus, sickle cell anemia, or chronic renal disease.[64]
+UTIs occurring in the setting of specific anatomical abnormalities such as renal calculi, obstruction, hydronephrosis, colovesical fistula, neurogenic bladder, renal failure, or bladder exstrophy have a worse prognosis.

 Complications